ddbase3/Base3Ilias/README.md

 - Use modern, modular PHP architecture inside ILIAS plugins
 - Share core logic between ILIAS and non-ILIAS projects using BASE3
 - Speed up development and maintain consistency across services
+- Usage of already developed BASE3 Plugins like AI tools, chatbot, agent system, reporting, crm, different api connectors and more

 ## License

-This project is open-source and available under the MIT License.
+This project is open-source and available under the GPL 3.0 License.

 ## Author